harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/asg-tutorial.md

    You can use the same AWS connector you used when adding the AMI artifact in the Harness service.
 Ensure the AWS IAM user in the AWS connector credentials meets the [AWS policy requirements](#aws-policy-requirements).
 8. In **Region**, select the AWS region where you want the ASG deployed.
 9. Optionally, in **Base ASG**, select an existing ASG as the base for new ASG deployments.
-Harness will clone the base ASG as a template to create a new ASG for the deployment.
+Harness then clones the base ASG as a template to create a new ASG for the deployment.
 10. Select **Save**.

 The infrastructure definition is added.